 (See top, right)

-Every contribution will help in this last funding phase to meet the requirements for pubilc television station airings nationwide.
+Every contribution will help us in getting exposure on the largest number of pubilc television stations nationwide— maybe the station near you.
 Whatever you can do, the time is now, and we thank you.

 View the Film's Promo Video Preview